Garbage & Recycling

 A load may consist of but is not limited to:

-Tree stumps, demolition and construction waste (local residents or small contractors only), asphalt shingles, contaminated soil (if approved by landfill manager), furniture, farm waste (excluding dead animals and manure), etc.
+Tree stumps, demolition and construction waste (local residents or small contractors only), asphalt shingles, contaminated soil (if approved by landfill manager), furniture, etc.

 Appliances (stove, washing machine, etc…) will be charged a $5.00 handling fee.
 Doors must be removed.
 Items that could contain coolant must be tagged by a certified technician stating that coolant has been removed as per provincial regulations.